-Maharashtra Government’s Star Rating Program—a first-of-its-kind initiative in India to rate large industrial units based on their emission—has come a long way since it was launched in June 2017.
-From only a handful of industries to almost 300 industrial units across 12 sectors, the star rating program has fast expanded its reach, covering some of the most polluted cities such as Chandrapur, Kolhapur, Nagpur, Nashik, and Pune.
+Star Rating Program—a first-of-its-kind initiative in India to rate large industrial units based on their emissions—has come a long way since it was launched in Maharashtra in June 2017.
+From only a handful of industries to almost 300 industrial units across 12 sectors, the Star Rating Program has fast expanded its reach, covering some of the most polluted cities such as Chandrapur, Kolhapur, Nagpur, Nashik, and Pune.

-So far, both the industries and citizens have evinced support for the program, thus, enabling it to reach out to a wide spectrum of people and encourage them to create awareness about air pollution in their respective communities.
+So far, both the industries and citizens have evinced support for the program, thus enabling it to reach a wide spectrum of people and encourage them to create awareness about air pollution in their respective communities.
 As an ancillary activity under the program, about 650 people—including NGOs, industry professionals, engineering students, journalists—have been sensitized so far through focused workshops.

-Taking cue from Maharashtra’s success, the government of the Odisha state in India also lapped up the opportunity to sign up for the star rating program.
-Unlike Maharashtra, which rates industrial units based on periodic manual inspections, the star rating for Odisha’s industrial units is done based on data received from continuous emissions monitors, installed in the smokestacks of the industries, which are relayed in real time to the regulators.
+Taking cue from Maharashtra’s success, the government of the Odisha state in India also lapped up the opportunity to sign up for the Star Rating Program.
+Unlike Maharashtra, which rates industrial units based on periodic manual inspections, the star rating for Odisha’s industrial units is based on data received from continuous emissions monitors, installed in the smokestacks of the industries, which are relayed in real time to the regulators.

 Naveen Patnaik, Chief Minister of Odisha